Beekeeping Associations

 One example is sponsoring a booth at the state fair.
 Members often “man” these events, teach others about honey bees and may be given the opportunity to sell honey from their hives.

-- local information about bee plants
+- about bee forage or bee plants in your area

 - local climate issues that affect bees